FunkyPenguin24/latlong_to_osgrid/README.md

 The following function returns a LatLong object which has the `lat`, `long`, `height`, and `datum` attributes.
 The latitude and longitude that result from this function are returned in decimal form.
 (See below to translate into degrees, minutes and seconds).
 Using the LatLongConverter object, call the `getLatLongFromOSGB()` function with the easting and northing values of the OS Grid Reference.
+It is possible to provide an OS Grid Reference in letter pair format (e.g. TG 51409 13177) rather than giving a separate easting and northing.
+To do this you can call the `getLatLongFromOSGBLetterRef()` function of the converter.
+If you are creating an OSRef object yourself, you can create it with either an easting and northing or a letter pair reference.
+Whichever you use, the other is generated upon creation and can be accessed via the `numericalRef` and `letterRef` attributes of the OSRef object.

 ```dart
 import 'package:latlong_to_osgrid/latlong_to_osgrid.dart';